Approximation of conformal mappings and novel applications to shape recognition of planar domains: Smooth harmonic conjugate functions and their combinatorial counterparts.

-The study of the existence of strong solutions of Dirichlet boundary value type problems has an interesting history.
-Poincar\'e introduced the notion of \emph{barriers}, and their importance was further recognized later by Lebesuge.
-A function $w\in C^{0}(\Omega)$ is called {\it super-harmonic} in $\Omega$, if for any subdomain $\Omega'\subset\Omega$, and any harmonic function $u$ in $\Omega'$,
+The study of the existence of strong solutions of Dirichlet boundary value type problems has an impressive history.
+Poincar\'e introduced the notion of \emph{barriers}, and their importance was further recognized later by Lebesgue.
+A function $w\in C^{0}(\Omega)$ is called {\it super-harmonic} in $\Omega$, if for any closed region $\Omega'\subset\Omega$, and any harmonic function $u$ in the interior of $\Omega'$, whenever the inequality